01000101/cloudify-manager-blueprints/instructions/README.md

 the Security Group from the last section for this instance.
 If you haven't already, you'll need to create (or reuse) a Key Pair for the instance for SSH access.

+**AWS Security Group quirk**

+You will need to allow your manager to talk with itself over the public IP.
+To do this, you need to modify your Security Group from earlier and add a new Outbound TCP/80 rule to [YOUR-MANAGER-PUBLIC-IP]/32.

+This is likely a problem with Cloudify not using the private IP when it should be, but this is a quick workaround.

 ### Download the Manager Resources package

 The only prep work we need to do on this instance is to download a package of